digital-skills-for-researchers/coursebook/modules/programming/badges/conditionals.md

 2. Prompt the user to enter how many coffees they had today.

 3. Respond accordingly:
-  0 coffees: "Wow, good on ya!
+  - 0 coffees: "Wow, good on ya!"
-  1 coffee: "Just getting started eh..."
+  - 1 coffee: "Just getting started eh..."
-  2 coffees: "Hmm.
+  - 2 coffees: "Hmm.
 About average!"
-  3 or more: "Whoa!
+  - 3 or more: a randomly chosen response from:
+    - "Whoa!
 Are you still feeling okay?"
+    - "Slow down there buddy!"
+    - "Are you sure that was a good idea?"

 4. Make sure the program doesn't crash if an invalid value is entered.